U.S. Embassy Paris, France - PRS

 Receiving your documents from the U.S. Embassy

-Residents of France and Monaco: After registering your appointment online at ais.usvisa-info.com, you have the option to receive your documents at the pick-up location in Paris or have the documents sent to a location of your choosing.
-The delivery preference may only be changed up until the day prior to your appointment and may not be changed after.
+Residents of France, Monaco, Portugal and the Azores: After registering your appointment online at AVITS Website (usvisaappt.com), you have the option to receive your documents at the pick-up location in Paris or have the documents sent to a location of your choosing.

 Sending documents to the U.S. Embassy